-34. The Directors have access to all information necessary to exercise their duties.
-The Directors continue to adopt the going concern basis in preparing the consolidated financial statements based on the fact that, after making enquiries and following a review of the Group's budget for 2020, including cash flows and funding facilities, the Directors consider that the Group has adequate resources to continue in operation for the foreseeable future.
+37. The Directors have access to all information necessary to exercise their duties.
+The Directors continue to adopt the going concern basis in preparing the consolidated financial statements based on the fact that, after making enquiries and following a review of the Group's budget for 2021, including cash flows and funding facilities, the Directors consider that the Group has adequate resources to continue in operation for the foreseeable future.
+This assessment was made with the available information to the Group as at the date of approving the financial statements.